 $5 per 1K

 Our book formatting service is for Amazon print and Kindle for standard text-based books.
-Editmojo is an affordable service to get your book looking great on all Kindle devices as well as print.
+EditMojo is an affordable service to get your book looking great on all Kindle devices and print.
 We follow Amazon formatting guidelines.

 We provide a file for Kindle and a PDF for print.
 You can send a style guide or specific formatting requests.

 $40 per 1K Words

 A heavy line edit is an advanced sentence-level edit.
 A heavy line edit is perfect for non-native English speakers or challenging content requiring a lot of work.

 Get unlimited revisions to edits and notes.
 We use Word’s track changes feature to show our work, and you may respond to our notes and send it back for a revision to collaborate on any questions.